 How to Get Around as a Solo Traveler

-In taxis, I always felt 1000% safe – even in those not “pink taxis which are particularly for women”.
-But I always make sure, to sit in the back, more precise behind the passenger´s seat.
+I always felt 1000% safe in taxis – even in those not “pink taxis which are particularly for women.”
+But I always make sure to sit in the back, more precisely behind the passenger´s seat.

-When I take the metro, I always go to the women department (which is clearly marked).
+When I take the metro, I always go to the women’s department (clearly marked).

 So, whether I walk, ride a bike, use the metro or call a cab or an Uber – I never felt not safe in any way!

 As a female traveler, I only sometimes felt a little bit uncomfortable.
-This normally always had some foreign workers involved who were mainly from Pakistan, Afghanistan, India, etc. Especially in places like Dubai Creek/Deira, I did not feel totally comfortable.
-It has gotten better the more often I went – with appropriate clothes it is pretty fun actually.
+This normally always had some foreign workers involved, mainly from Pakistan, Afghanistan, India, etc. Especially in places like Dubai Creek/Deira, I did not feel totally comfortable.
+It has gotten better the more often I went – with appropriate clothes, it is pretty fun actually.

 Alcohol as a Woman

-While Alcohol is not forbidden for tourists and non-Muslims, I would be very careful.
-If you have drunk some alcohol and something happens to you (even if it wasn’t your fault) the police might be way stricter and you might be somehow punished.
+While Alcohol is not forbidden for tourists and non-Muslims, I would be cautious.
+If you have drunk some alcohol and something happens to you (even if it wasn’t your fault), the police might be way stricter, and you might be somehow punished.

-In general, I recommend to watch your drinking carefully – especially if you travel solo.
+In general, I recommend watching your drinking carefully – especially if you travel solo.

 Accommodation for Female Solo Travelers

-Though, I think Dubai is super safe – even at night – I recommend, especially for females to avoid staying in Dubai Deira.
-I rather recommend to pick another area to stay for solo female travelers – like Dubai Downtown, JBR Walk, or Dubai Marina.
+Though Dubai is super safe – even at night – I recommend, especially for females, to avoid staying in Dubai Deira.
+I rather recommend picking another area to stay for solo female travelers – like Dubai Downtown, JBR Walk, or Dubai Marina.

-Dubai Deira is fun at daytime but a bit shady after dark – even if it is probably the cheapest area to stay in Dubai (or one of the most affordable) I suggest investing a bit more into accommodation and, if needed, reduce the spending on activities or food.
+Dubai Deira is fun in the daytime but a bit shady after dark – even if it is probably the cheapest area to stay in Dubai (or one of the most affordable), I suggest investing a bit more into accommodation and, if needed, reduce the spending on activities or food.